open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 ### Environment variables and system properties

-Generally, autoconfigure supports properties listed in the [environment variable configuration specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/configuration/sdk-environment-variables.md#opentelemetry-environment-variable-specification), with occasional experimental and Java-specific additions.
+The autoconfigure module supports properties listed in the [environment variable configuration specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/configuration/sdk-environment-variables.md#opentelemetry-environment-variable-specification), with occasional experimental and Java-specific additions.

-**NOTE:** The properties are listed below as system properties, but can also be set via environment variables.
+The following properties are listed as system properties, but can also be set using environment variables.
 Apply the following steps to convert a system property to an environment variable:

 - Convert the name to uppercase.